itrharrison/ukskao-townhall-25/README.md

 ## Local Information
 ### Food and Drink
 As well as the usual chains Cardiff city centre has a thriving independent food and drink scene and you can find a list of recommended places [here](https://www.google.com/maps/d/u/0/edit?mid=1Z-K3QlnnRexcsHMl1_EkTq2LOI4hY4A&usp=sharing).
+If you aren't sure what you want then [Church Street](https://maps.app.goo.gl/vTQiCPYMxWSbMEsU7) and the surrounding arcades has a high density of good options.

 Of the things which are open on Mondays my top picks would be: